node-red/node-red.github.io/docs/hardware/raspberrypi.md

     sudo systemctl enable nodered.service

-#### Adding nodes to preloaded version
+#### Adding nodes to preloaded version (Jessie only)

-To add additional nodes you must first install the `npm` tool, as it is not included in the default installation.
-This is not necessary if you have upgraded to node.js 6.x as per above.
+To add additional nodes you must first install the `npm` tool, as it is not included in the default Jessie installation.
+This is not necessary if you have upgraded to Node.js 6.x.

 The following commands install `npm` and then upgrade it to the latest `3.x` version.